Pay bill with credit card

 There are 3 simple reasons to do so:

-Almost all credit cards come with some form of cash back or points that can be earned.
+Almost all credit cards earn some form of cash back or points.

 In comparison to doing bank transfers or sending cheques, I think it's a much better deal.